CommandPost/CommandPost-Website/docs/installation.md

 Click **CLOSE**, and you're ready to use CommandPost!

-You can access CommandPost's features via it's [menubar icon](http://help.commandpost.io/interface/menubar).
+You can access CommandPost's features via it's [menubar icon](/interface/menubar/).

+Have fun!